 The trick to thickening the gravy lies in the very first stages.
 By mixing equal amounts of flour and butter you can create a roux, which due to some clever chemistry will dissolve into the other liquid ingredients and thicken as it gets hotter.

 The trick to a smooth gravy is making a smooth roux.
 Stir or whisk your flour and butter over a gentle heat until it forms a super smooth paste.
 If there are lumps and bumps in your roux, you will end up with lumps and bumps in your gravy.

 We have so many copycat recipes on this site that you can pair your copycat KFC gravy with.
 You can start by serving this gravy with other KFC recipes such as KFC wedges, dip your KFC double down into it or even add popcorn chicken into the mix.

 I’m a massive gravy fan and this recipe is no exception.
 You’ll be delighted with the end results after you follow this recipe step by step.
 If you’re like me, then you’ll absolutely enjoy mixing this with creamy mashed potatoes.

-Authentic KFC gravy isn’t difficult to make.
+Authentic KFC gravy isn’t difficult to make, it’s all about the gravy consistency.
 At the end of the day a fast-food restaurant needs something that is both tasty and quick, so don’t be surprised that it is so simple.
 Whether you are dipping fries or a few wings, you’ll find this recipe the next best thing!
 Enjoy your KFC brown gravy recipe and serve it with fried chicken or mashed potato for amazing results.
 Let us know in the comments below how your gravy turned out.